MicrosoftDocs/Viva/Viva/insights/Setup/partitions-wpa.md

 * **Roles**: Analyst, Program manager, or Admin

-1. [Open the app](https://workplaceanalytics.office.com/)(if that link doesn't work, try [this](https://workplaceanalytics-eu.office.com/)).
+1. [Open the app](https://workplaceanalytics.office.com/)(if that link doesn't work, try [this link instead](https://workplaceanalytics-eu.office.com/)).
 If prompted, enter your work credentials.
 If you are a PM or analyst and you have not been assigned a partition, you'll see a notice that "to proceed, you have to be part of at least one partition."

     If you see this notice, ask your Viva Insights Administrator to assign you to a partition.
 You cannot start using Viva Insights until the admin assigns you to one or more partitions.
 If you do not see this notice, go on to the next step.